How To Become An Appraiser

 If, in the determination by the board, another state is deemed to have substantially equivalent or greater certification or licensure requirements for real property appraisers, an applicant who is certified or licensed under the laws of another state seeking to practice in this state shall apply to obtain a certificate as a state certified or licensed real property appraiser in this state upon terms and conditions determined by the board.

-Complete the Application for License/Certification and return it to the Kentucky Real Estate Appraisers Board.
+Complete the Reciprical License Application and mail it to the Kentucky Real Estate Appraisers Board.
 If you are applying for a Kentucky Certified General or Residential Real Property Appraiser credential from a State in which you are in good standing with that State appraisers regulatory agency, and if that State appraiser regulatory agency is in good standing with the ASC, and has adopted the most current AQB criteria, you will be required to submit application pages 2-5, and the applicable affidavit page 5, 6, or 7 for the credential you are requesting from Kentucky.

 The credential you request from Kentucky must be the same as you hold in the reciprocal State.